AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

   * 0.5%-1.75% fee (with a minimum fee of $0.25) and is instant to their debit card.
 Sending from a credit card would be subject to a 3% fee.

 An additional revenue source is through its subscription services, such as Cash Cards.
 A Cash Card is a physical or digital debit card that allows users to make purchases directly linked to their Cash App balance instead of their bank balance.
-Cardholders also have the option to add the card to their Apple Wallet.
+It is also customizable.
+Cardholders have the option to add the card to their Apple Wallet.
 According to Block's shareholder letter, "Cash App Card reached 22 million monthly actives as of September, with approximately 30% of those transacting on any given day."

 <p align="center">
 <img src ="https://images.squarespace-cdn.com/content/v1/54ceaa47e4b0b90ad0d67952/1114c834-5949-4b01-9bb1-a4b38c7dc692/2022Q1_B_Cash_Card_Animation_Line_Phase1_Customization_Light_MakeYourDebitCardYours_9x16.gif" width =40% height 30%=/>